-The EU should seek agreement with developing countries in order to establish a framework for governance and a dialogue on how sustainable fisheries management can be promoted in third country waters, on the basis of its priorities for the sector.
-This framework should also provide for the funding needed in order to achieve the joint objectives.
-However, the funds allocated through such a framework should be de-coupled from any fishing possibilities allocated to vessels of EU origin.
-EU vessel owners operating through such frameworks should pay the full costs of their access to third country waters.
+The EU should establish with developing countries a framework for governance, with the objective of establishing a dialogue on how sustainable fisheries management can be promoted in their waters, on the basis of the Third Country's priorities for the sector.
+This framework should also provide for necessary funding in order to achieve objectives jointly decided.
 Such a framework must provide priority access to artisanal fishing fleets, as stated in the FAO code of conduct for responsible fisheries (Art 6.18).

-OCEAN2012 is an alliance of organisations dedicated to transforming European Fisheries Policy to stop overfishing, end destructive fishing practices and deliver fair and equitable use of healthy fish stocks.
+CEAN2012 is an alliance of organisations dedicated to transforming European Fisheries Policy to stop overfishing, end destructive fishing practices and deliver fair and equitable use of healthy fish stocks.

-OCEAN2012 was initiated, and is coordinated, by the Pew Environment Group, the conservation arm of The Pew Charitable Trusts, a non-governmental organization working to end overfishing in the world's oceans.
+OCEAN2012 was initiated, and is coordinated, by The Pew Environment Group, the conservation arm of The Pew Charitable Trusts, a non-governmental organization working to end overfishing in the world's oceans.

-The founding members of OCEAN2012 are the Coalition for Fair Fisheries Arrangements (CFFA), the Fisheries Secretariat (FISH), nef (new economics foundation), the Pew Environment Group and Seas At Risk (SAR).
+The founding members of OCEANS 2012 are the Coalition for Fair Fisheries Arrangements (CFFA), Fisheries Secretariat (FISH), nef (new economics foundation), The Pew Environment Group and Seas At Risk (SAR).